Eumaeus/blackwell_fall_2018/docs/FYW-DigitalReading.md

 (New assignments will be added to the top.)

+1. For **Monday, September 24**.
+Look at [Plutarch, *On the Bravery of Women*](http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Plutarch/Moralia/Bravery_of_Women*/home.html) and [Cornelius Nepos, *Lives of Eminent Commanders*](http://www.tertullian.org/fathers/nepos.htm#71).
+Don't worry if much of the history / mythology is alien to you.
+From a reading of both (which can be quick) make a list of 5 chapters that you might like to work with, either 3 "Bravery of Women" and 2 "Commanders", or 2 and 3, respectively; for each include a one-sentence statement of *something* interesting in the selection.
+Rank them in order of preference.
+Hand this in as a "short assignment".

 1. For **Friday, September 21**.
 Come into class with (a) Atom opened and Jane Austen's *Pride and Prejudice* loaded on your screen; (2) a Terminal open, in which you have done `cd ~/Desktop/fall2018vm/fyw-scala/data` and confirmed it with `pwd` or `ls`.

 1. For **Wednesday, September 19**.
 Read the [Wikipedia article on Cornelius Nepos](https://en.wikipedia.org/wiki/Cornelius_Nepos).
 Come in ready to talk about the question: "Is this article helpful?
 Is it trustworthy?"